 Whether it is your SMS marketing, social media channels, emails, website, mobile apps, or push notifications, make sure that your communications stay consistent on all these platforms.
 It will help to enhance brand recall and reinforce the message more powerfully.

-8. Offer contactless delivery and highlight it in your emails
+8. Offer contactless delivery and highlight it in your HTML emails

 Inform your customers that you strictly follow the protocols of social distancing and offer contactless delivery for all your products.
 Your emails must highlight these points and assure the customers of a safe experience without any risk of contracting the virus.